tommybruggeman/legacy-docs/README.md

 ---

+# Architecture Status

+The Legacy architecture is considered **Version 1.0**.

+The platform's foundational architecture is complete and serves as the canonical reference for all future implementation.

+Future work should primarily involve:

+- Service implementation
+- Database evolution
+- Event execution
+- Validation logic
+- AI capabilities
+- Testing
+- Performance
+- Operational maturity

+rather than introducing additional architectural subsystems.

+---

+# Architecture Freeze

+The documents in this repository represent the canonical architecture of the Legacy platform.

+Future architectural changes should:

+- Update existing documentation.
+- Preserve subsystem ownership.
+- Avoid duplicate specifications.
+- Maintain deterministic behavior.
+- Document significant changes through Architecture Decision Records (ADRs).

+The goal is to evolve the platform without fragmenting its architectural foundation.

+---

 # Intended Audience

 This repository is intended for:

-- Platform Engineers
+- Software Engineers
-- Backend Developers
-- Frontend Developers
+- Platform Architects
-- Commissioners
+- AI Engineers
-- Technical Contributors
+- Contributors
 - Future Maintainers
-- AI Engineers
+- Commissioners interested in platform design

-It is not end-user documentation.
+It is not intended to serve as end-user documentation.

 ---

-# Future Evolution

-Legacy has been intentionally designed so new capabilities can be introduced without restructuring the existing platform.

-Examples include:

-- Simulation Engine
-- Dynasty Rankings
-- Trade Market Engine
-- Startup Draft Generator
-- Salary Optimization
-- League Analytics
-- Mobile Applications
-- Public API
-- Additional AI Assistants

-The architecture should evolve through documented subsystem ownership and explicit integration contracts.

----

-# Repository Vision
+# Long-Term Vision

-Legacy is intended to become the definitive operating system for advanced fantasy football leagues.
+Legacy is designed to become the premier operating system for advanced fantasy football leagues.

-This documentation establishes the architectural foundation required to build, maintain, and evolve the platform for years to come while preserving deterministic behavior, operational reliability, and explainable AI-assisted decision making.
+Every architectural decision documented here supports that objective by emphasizing determinism, recoverability, explainability, extensibility, and long-term maintainability.

+As implementation progresses, this repository will remain the single source of truth for how the platform is intended to evolve.